 — Asher Trigg (@TriggAsher) November 2, 2021

 With Guardians, the bugs got progressively worse as the game went on.
 The first half of the game plays really smoothly, but then in the latter half of the game I managed to break the boundaries of a level, I had guardians teleporting around the room, getting stuck in walls and ceilings, and even de-spawning.
 The de-spawning got particularly annoying, as it meant I couldn’t do the puzzles that required a guardian to use their ability in order to move on through the level.
 Thankfully, the game has the option to restart from a checkpoint in the pause menu, and that usually fixed the issue.
-Except one time where the game just completely froze, and I had to close the game completely.
+That is, except for when there was one time where the game just completely froze, and I had to close the game completely.